See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 - The cyclist will be waiting in the transition area next to the bike.

-- When the swimmer completes the swim and arrives at the transition area, the swimmer removes the timing chip velcro strap from their own ankle and attaches it to the ankle of the cyclist (right or left side is ok).
+- When the swimmer completes the swim and arrives at the transition area, the swimmer removes the timing chip velcro strap from their own ankle and attaches it to the LEFT ankle of the cyclist, with chip facing out.

 - The cyclist then embarks on the bike course.